 A single, shared data model

-Bell's chosen platform for achieving this greater insight and flexibility has been Kinaxis RapidResponse, which went live last July to provide more robust scenario planning and a more rapid monthly cycle of Sales and Operational Planning (S&OP).
+Bell's chosen platform for achieving this greater insight and flexibility has been Kinaxis RapidResponse, which went live last July to provide more robust scenario planning and a more rapid monthly cycle of Sales, Inventory and Operations Planning (SIOP).
 It's already been used to evaluate various significant changes to the aircraft manufacturing schedule as Bell responded to the pandemic.
 Here's Loeffler's verdict:

 We used to do this in spreadsheets.
 Now, we essentially have a digital twin of our production and supply chain operations that we can use to model complex scenarios in near real-time using live ERP data.
 This sounds basic, but it represents a quantum leap in the speed, robustness and fidelity of our analyses.
 Put simply, it leads us to better decisions.